 Sports can cause both repetitive stress and acute injuries.
 Unfortunately, certain sports, particularly contact sports like football, can lead to issues like whiplash.
 On the other hand, golf, baseball, and tennis tend to lead to issues like tendonitis.
 Soccer can cause knee and ankle injuries.
-At Advanced Spinal Care, serving Charleston, SC, and the nearby region, we can help you recover from your sports-related injury and reduce your pain.
+At Whiplash Pain Center, serving Charleston, SC, and the nearby region, we can help you recover from your sports-related injury and reduce your pain.

 Your muscles may feel weak or sore after a workout or sports game.
 You may develop a sprain or strain.
 A strain occurs when you stretch or tear a ligament while a sprain occurs when you pull a muscle.
 Tendonitis is also a possible sports injury, and this stems from your tendon's swelling.
 It is particularly common with sports like volleyball, where you are reaching over your head.
 Throwing, jumping, and running can all lead to tendonitis.
 You could also get golfer's elbow, pitcher's elbow, or tennis elbow, which are all forms of tendonitis.